yoyongxuan/tp/docs/UserGuide.md

 ### Sorting students: `sort`

-Sorts the students either by name or exam score.
+Sorts the list of students either by name or exam score.

 Format: `sort n/` or `sort ex/EXAM`